-The titles by Quantic Dream are a very good example here, even though Supermassive Games impressed me with Until Dawn (2015) and again with their forthcoming title, The Dark Pictures Anthology: Man of Medan (2019).
+The titles by Quantic Dream are a very good example here, even though Supermassive Games impressed me with Until Dawn (2015) again with their other title, The Dark Pictures Anthology: Man of Medan (2019) and forthcoming title, The Dark Pictures Anthology: Little Hope (2020) .
 This title has already perked my interest.
 See my other post where it’s mentioned.

 It’s awful to admit, and I can see my Brother smiling and laughing at me now, but one of my worse and addictive playing and gaming habits is, “starting from fresh.”
 How many times I’ve marched forward in a game, taking steps in the story and levels, making positive progress to have myself, out of the blue wanting to delete the save game file and start a new!